itishermann/ollama-commit-summarizer/README.md

 - **Improved Collaboration:** Facilitate better collaboration and understanding among team members with clear and descriptive commit messages.
 - **Enhanced Workflow:** Smooth integration with your existing development tools and workflows.

+## Requirements

+- Compatible with IntelliJ IDEA, PyCharm, WebStorm, PhpStorm, RubyMine, and other JetBrains IDEs.
+- Requires a valid Git installation and configured repository.
+- Ollama must be installed and running locally or remotely.
+Visit [Ollama][ollama-github-url] to learn more.

 ## Installation

 1. Navigate to the JetBrains Marketplace.